WeZZard/Gatsblog/content/_posts/2019-02-05-hello-world.md

 Hello, world!

 I haven't been writing blog posts for a long time.
-The reason why I had given up blogging is that currently there is not a blog system fulfill all my needs.
+The reason why I had given up blogging is that currently there are no blog systems fulfill all my needs.
 I tried to get used to Medium.
 I love its reply system -- which guides people to write a new post instead of a simple comment -- actually this was what the world of blog used to be, but the render effects of code blocks sucks.
 Moreover, I'm a